Kedu-SCCL/docker-selenium-python-snmpd/README.md

   -d selenium/standalone-chrome
 ```

-4. Start up the selenium-snmpd container mounting as volumes the selenium test (step 1) and the custon SNMP configuration file (step 2).
+4. Start up the selenium-snmpd container mounting as volumes the selenium test (step 1) and the custom SNMP configuration file (step 2).

 You can skip this step if you are planning to test it with [docker compose example](https://github.com/Kedu-SCCL/docker-selenium-python-snmpd/blob/master/docker-compose.yml).